ArriaData2Text/arria-qliksense-add-in/README.md

 **Features:**

 • Arria Apps: Easily configure narratives for your dashboard using apps built for various types of data analysis.
-See the video here: https://vimeo.com/455877728

 • Arria Answers: Query your data for instant insights and deeper detail – separate from your generated narrative within your dashboard.
 Move back and forth between Answers and narratives generated from Apps.
-See the video here: https://vimeo.com/455880380

 • Multiple deployment models for enterprises: Arria-hosted Public Cloud, Arria-hosted Private Cloud, or Customer-hosted Deployment (behind your firewall).